Photography cheat sheet: How to understand ISO settings

 The best low-light cameras are more capable of shooting in dim conditions than other cameras, but as a general rule, you want to stick to the lowest ISO possible, as this will give you the cleanest images.

-This is easy in good lighting conditions as your camera doesn't need a very high ISO setting in order to capture the image.
+This is easy in good lighting conditions as your camera doesn't need a very high ISO setting to capture the image.
 So, if there's plenty of light in the scene, you can use a setting such as ISO 100 or 200.

 When shooting in trickier conditions, you may need to raise this ISO, perhaps to ISO 3200 or 640000 – or maybe even higher.
 Doing this will give you a faster shutter speed to work with, which in turn helps you to end up with a sharp image.

 Image noise, however, is likely to be more visible.
-This gives images a colored, grainy texture, and it can obscure details, so you really want to keep this to a minimum.
+This gives images a colored, grainy texture, and it can obscure details, so you want to keep this to a minimum.

 Our photography cheat sheet below can help you to understand the ISO scale, and when to use different ISO settings for different subjects.